mhmodfrmwi/Expense-Tracker/README.md

   - Store expenses securely in the MongoDB database.
 - **Trip Management**:
   - Add and view trips with comprehensive details.
+- **Report Generation and Saving**:
+  - Create and save detailed reports.
+  - Add information such as title, author, summary, content, and tags.
+  - Reports are stored securely in MongoDB.
 - **Error Feedback**:
   - Informative error messages for incorrect inputs or authentication failures.
 - **Navigation**: